wesleycamargo/azure-docs.pt-br/articles/virtual-network/virtual-network-create-udr-arm-template.md

 ## <a name="deploy-the-template-by-using-the-azure-cli"></a>Implantar o modelo usando a CLI do Microsoft Azure

-Para implantar o modelo ARM usando a CLI do Azure, siga as etapas a seguir:
+Para implantar o modelo do Azure Resource Manager usando a CLI do Azure, conclua as seguintes etapas:

 1. Se você nunca usou a CLI do Azure, consulte [Instalar e configurar a CLI do Azure](../cli-install-nodejs.md) e siga as instruções até o ponto em que você seleciona sua conta e assinatura do Azure.
 2. Execute o comando a seguir para alternar para o modo do Gerenciador de Recursos: